 To prepare the kale, cut out the middle rib and chop the rest as finely as you can.
 Sauté in a little vegetable oil for a few minutes, then add Chinese five spice powder, salt, and sweetener.
-I use xylitol – you really don’t want something that tastes too artificial for this recipe, and you don’t need much.
+I recommend something like Lakanto, granular Swerve, or xylitol – you really don't want something that tastes too artificial for this recipe, and you don't need much.
 Stir well to mix.

 Spread the kale out onto a baking tray lined with a silicone mat.
 Roast for 5-10 minutes until it goes crispy.

 - ¼ teaspoon salt

 - Remove the central rib from the kale leaves, then chop the rest as finely as possible.

 - Heat the oil in a large saucepan or wok and saute the chopped kale for 2 minutes until softened.
 Add the remaining ingredients, and stir well.

 - Spread the kale onto a baking sheet and place in the oven for 5-10 minutes until crispy.